datanav/docs/technical/tripletex-powerofficegov1.rst

 Tripletex Customer to PowerOfficeGov1 Contact
 ---------------------------------------------
-Before any synchronization can take place, a link between a Tripletex Customer and a PowerOfficeGov1 Contact must be established.

-A new PowerOfficeGov1 Contact will be created from a Tripletex Customer if it is connected to a Tripletex Contact, or Employee that is synchronized into PowerOfficeGov1.
+Every Tripletex Customer will be synchronized with a PowerOfficeGov1 Contact.

+If a matching PowerOfficeGov1 Contact already exists, the Tripletex Customer will be merged with the existing one.
+If no matching PowerOfficeGov1 Contact is found, a new PowerOfficeGov1 Contact will be created.

 A Tripletex Customer will merge with a PowerOfficeGov1 Contact if one of the following property combinations match: